GitHub-Traveler/Chess-AI-project/README.md

 The project is about creating a **minimax/negamax chess agent** which can play chess reliably.

 ## Details
 Settings can be changed in the file settings.py.
-The maximum depth can be reduced by changing the maximum depth in the file if your machine cannot handle a depth too high.
+The maximum depth can be reduced by changing the maximum depth in the file if your machine cannot handle a depth too high. \
-Normally, the agent can handle a depth of 3 fast, a depth of 4 in reasonable time, a depth of 5 in under 5 minutes and a depth of 6 and above are still very time-consuming.
+Normally, the agent can handle a depth of 4 fast, a depth of 5 in reasonable time, a depth of 6 in under 5 minutes and a depth of 7 and above are still very time-consuming.

-## TODO
+## Description
-Implement move_ordering functions in ultility_function.py, which takes chess.Board object as parameter and return the sorted list of moves
+A game with the improved agent is built.
+Run __main__.py to run the agent and test against yourself.
+Beware that after taking a move, you will need to wait for some time for the agent to complete its action.

+You can find the class for the agent in the file agent_improved.py and agent_old.py.
+Settings can be changed in the file settings.py